pagopa/rtd-ms-transaction-filter/README.md

 - Define a folder for the output files

-- Configure the pointing to the trace files to be processed, through the property _batchConfiguration.TransactionFilterBatch.transactionFilter.outputDirectoryPath_, or through the environment variable _
+- Configure the pointing to the trace files to be processed, through the property _batchConfiguration.TransactionFilterBatch.transactionFilter.outputDirectoryPath_, or through the environment variable _ACQ_BATCH_OUTPUT_PATH_
-  _PATH_

   __Note:__  In the case of configuration on file, the path must be preceded by the prefix _file:/_. for example: